-Description Learners use a math lens to look into their house and their body and use what they have learned to create geometric patterns.
+Description Learners will learn about shapes while using readily available examples within their homes and their bodies.
+Learners will also use their body parts to measure various things, learn about the need for standardized measurements, and use what they have learned to create geometric patterns.
 Leading Question Can we find any beauty in shapes and measurements?
 Total Time Required ~5 hours over 3 days.
 Supplies Required Paper and pencil, (optional: removable stickers like sticky notes) Learning Outcomes Learning about the characteristics of 2D shapes.
 Some proportions of the human body.
 Using the body for spatial measurements and estimations Previous Learning Counting, basic names of shapes.